-Generally more than 50% damage.
+Generally, more than 50% damage.

-3. If there is immediate danger to life from failure or collapse, the squad leader should inspect and, as appropriate sign or have Building Official sign demolition order or call the appropriate entities to shore-up structures.
+- 3. If there is immediate danger to life from failure or collapse, the squad leader should inspect and, as appropriate sign or have Building Official sign demolition order or call the appropriate entities to shore-up structures. - 4.
+Collect relevant information to submit to the SBA, VDEM and FEMA for disaster relief funding.